temp-mw/demo-apm/java/setup/README.md

 If you are using APM in a Kubernetes cluster make sure to pass ENV variable:

 ### Step 1 : Find your Middleware Service namespace
-For older setup, your "mw-service" can be inside "mw-agent-ns-{FIRST-5-LETTERS-OF-API-KEY}"
+For older setup, your "mw-service" can be inside "mw-agent-ns-{FIRST-5-LETTERS-OF-API-KEY}" namespace

-For newer setup, we simplified it to "mw-agent-ns"
+For newer setup, we simplified the namespace name to "mw-agent-ns"

 ### Step 2 : Set this ENV variable in your application deployment YAML
 ```